 Together, clients are stronger, more focused, determined to save money, retain employment and in two years or less, strike out on their own.
 While this is independent living, and clients do pay rent, they also still have access to all Lord’s Place programs and services, like financial literacy courses, should they need the assistance.

-The Lord’s Place currently has three graduate facilities, and has dreams to maintain more for clients in the future.
+The Lord’s Place currently has seven graduate facilities, and has dreams to maintain more for clients in the future.